 Perhaps it’s unrealistic to expect people to resist the allure of this particular path of least resistance, but – if you want to be part of the solution and not fuel the inertia that resists it – hold yourself accountable for the wasted time.
-Don’t lose hours to debating in circles.
-Judge solutions by actions as well as potentials: it’s no use having the most wonderful systemic improvement if there’s no possible real-world route to it being brought into existence.
+Don’t lose hours debating in circles.
+Judge solutions by actions and potentials: it’s no use having the most wonderful systemic improvement if there’s no possible real-world route to it being brought into existence.

-Significant amounts of time get wasted by people in the advocacy of a particular sweeping ‘solution’ – like ‘give everybody secure housing and UBI’ or ‘nationalize the means of production’ or ‘close the borders’ – yet these ideology-over-practicality suggestions are seldom deconstructed into a workable next step in the context of society and the real-world of human inertia.
+Significant amounts of time get wasted by people in the advocacy of a particular sweeping ‘solution’ – like ‘give everybody secure housing and UBI’ or ‘nationalize the means of production’ or ‘close the borders’ – yet these ideology-over-practicality suggestions may sound strident and compelling, like most divisive communication, they seldom deconstruct into a workable next step that’s possible and practical in society, i.e. the real-world of human inertia.
 It’s suspicious.

 Are they a way to evade the hard questions without the feeling of having come up short?